-At the moment the blog of Laidlaw is down (will have LAST NUMBER of accesses and will have jumped all over?) but we will reprint the "digital" punch letter from Gordon Freeman.
+At the moment the blog of Laidlaw is it down (will it have had a VERY VERY large number of hits and will it all be skipped?) but we will present you again with the letter written "digital" by Gordon Freeman.

 Here is the text for you:

 I hope this letter finds you well.
-I can hear your complaint already, "Gordon Freeman, we have not heard from you in ages!"
-Well, if you care to hear excuses, I have plenty, the greatest of them being I've been in other dimensions and whatnot, unable to reach you by the usual means.
+I can hear your complaint already, "Gordon Freeman, we have heard from you in ages!"
+Well, if you care to hear excuses, to reach you by the usual means.
 This was the case until eighteen months ago, when I experienced a critical change in my circumstances, and was redeposited on these shores.
-In the time since, I have been able to think occasionally about how best to describe the intervening years, my years of silence.
-I first apologize for the wait, and that done, hasten to finally explain (albeit briefly, quickly, and in very little detail) following those described in my previous letter (referenced herewith as Episode 2).
+I have been able to think occasionally about how to describe the intervening years, my years of silence.
+I do first apologize for the wait, and that done, to finally explain (albeit briefly, quickly, and in very little detail) events following those described in my previous letter (referred to here as Episode 2).

 It's still unclear to me exactly what brought down our little aircraft.
 The following hours spent traversing the frigid waste in a blizzard are also a jumbled blur, ill-remembered and poorly defined.
 The next thing I clearly recall is our final approach to the coordinates Dr. Mossman has provided, and where we expected to find the Borealis.
 What we found instead was a complex fortified installation, showing all the hallmarks of sinister Combine technology.
 It was surrounded by a large open field of ice.
 Of the Hypnos itself there was no sign ... or not at first.
 But as we stealthily infiltrated the Combine installation, we noticed a recurent, strangely coherent auroral effect of a vast hologram fading in and out of view.
 This bizarre phenomenon initially seemed to be an effect of an immense Combine lensing system, and Alyx and I soon realized that what we were actually seeing was the Borealis research vessel itself, phasing in and out of existence at the focus of the Combine devices.
 The aliens had erected their compound to study and seize the ship whenever it materialized.
 What Dr. Mossman had provided were not coordinates for where the sub was located, but instead for where it was predicted to arrive.
 The vessel was oscillating in and out of our reality, its pulses were gradually steadying, but there was no guarantee that it would settle into place for long-or at all.
 We determined that we must put ourselves in position to board it at the instant it became completely physical.

-At this point we were briefly detained-not captured by the Combine, as we feared at first, but by minions of our former nemesis, the conniving and duplicitous Wallace Breen.
-Dr. Breen was not as we had last seen him-that's to say, he was not dead.
-At some point, the Combine had saved a previous version of his consciousness, and upon his physical demise, they had imprinted the back-up personality into a biological blank resembling an enormous slug.
-The BreenGrub, despite occupying a position of relative power in the Combine hierarchy, seemed nervous and frightened of me in particular.
+At this point we were briefly detained - not captured by the Combine, as we feared first, but by minions of our former nemesis, the conniving and duplicitous Wallace Breen.
+Dr. Breen was not as we had last seen him - which is to say, he was not dead.
+At some point, they had imprinted the back-up personality of a biological blank resembling an enormous slug.
+The BreenGrub, despite occupying a position of power in the Combine hierarchy, seemed nervous and frightened of me in particular.
 Wallace did not know how his previous incarnation, the original Dr. Breen, had died.
 He knew only that I was responsible.
-So the slug treated us with great caution.
-Still, he soon confessed that he was a prisoner of the Combine.
+Therefore the slug treated us with great caution.
+Still, he soon confessed (never able to keep quiet for long) that he was a prisoner of the Combine.
 He took no pleasure from his current grotesque existence, and pleaded with us to end his life.
 Alyx believed that a quick death was more than Wallace Breen deserved, but for my part, I felt a modicum of pity and compassion.
-Out of Alyx's sight, I could have done something to hasten the slug's demise before we proceeded.
+Out of Alyx's sight, I might have done something to hasten the slug's demise before we proceeded.

-Not far from where we had been detained by Dr. Breen, we found Judith Mossman being held in a Combine interrogation cell.
-Things were tense between Judith and Alyx, as could be imagined.
-Alyx blamed Judith for her father's death ...
-Judith was devastated to hear for the first time.
-Judith tried to convince Alyx that she had been a double agent serving all the time, doing just what Eli had asked for her, even though she knew it meant she was risking being seen by her peers-by all of us-as a traitor.
+We found Judith Mossman being held in a Combine interrogation cell.
+Things were tense between Judith and Alyx, as might be imagined.
+Alyx blamed Judith for her father's death ... news of which, Judith was devastated to hear for the first time.
+Judith tried to convince Alyx that she had been a double agent serving the resistance to all, doing only what she had asked of her, even though she knew it meant she was being seen by her peers – by all of us – as a traitor.
 I was convinced; Alyx less so.
-But from a pragmatic point of view, we depended on Dr. Mossman; for along with the Borealis coordinates, she possessed resonance keys which would be necessary to bring the vessel fully into our plane of existence.
+But from a pragmatic point of view, we depended on Dr. Mossman; for the Borealis coordinates, she possessed resonance keys which would be necessary to bring the vessel fully into our plane of existence.

 We skirmished with Combine Soldiers Protecting Combine Research Post, then Dr. Mossman attuned the Borealis to precisely the frequencies needed to bring it into (brief) coherence.
 In the short time available to us, we scrambled aboard the ship, with an unknown number of Combine agents close behind.
 The ship was cohered for only a short time, and then its oscillations resume.
 It was too late for our own military support, which arrived and joined the Combine forces in battle as we rebounded between universes, once again unmoored.

-What happened next is even more difficult to explain.
-Alyx Vance, Dr. Mossman and I searched for the ship-its power source, its control room, its navigation center.
-The ships' history proved to be nonlinear.
-Years before, during the Combine invasion, various members of a former science team, working in the hull of a dry-docked vessel located at the Aperture Science Research Facility in Michigan, had assembled what they called the Bootstrap Device.
-If it worked as intended, it would emit a field large enough to surround the ship.
-This field would then travel directly to any chosen destination without having to cover the intervening space.
-There was no need for entry or exit portals or any other devices; it was completely self-contained.
-Unfortunately, the device was never tested.
+What happened next is even harder to explain.
+Alyx Vance, Dr. Mossman and his control source, its navigation center.
+The ships's history proved nonlinear.
+Years ago, during the Combined invasion, members of an earlier science team, working at the Aperture Science Research Facility in Michigan, had assembled what they called the Bootstrap Device.
+If it worked as intended, it would emit a large field enough to surround the ship.
+The field would then be instantaneously to any destination without cover to the intervening space.
+There was no need for entry or exit portals, or any other devices; it was entirely self-contained.
+Unfortunately, the device had never been tested.
 As the Combine pushed Earth into the Seven Hour War, the aliens seized control of our most important research facilities.
-The staff of the Borealis, with no other wish than to keep the ship out of Combine hands, acted in desperation.
-The switched on the field and flung the Borealis towards the most distant destination they could target: Arctica.
+The staff of the Borealis, with no other wish to keep the ship out of Combine hands, acted in desperation.
+The most distant destination they could target: Arctica.
 What they did not realize was that the Bootstrap Device traveled in time as well as space.
 Nor was it limited to one time or one location.
-The Borealis, and the moment of its activation, were stretched across space and time, between the almost forgotten Lake Huron of the Seven Hour War and the present Arctic; it was pulled taut as an elastic band, vibrating, except where at certain points along its length one could find still points, like the harmonic spots along a vibrating guitar string.
-One of these harmonics was where we boarded, but the string ran forward and back, both in time and space, and we were soon pulled in every direction ourselves.
+The Borealis, and the moment of its activation, were stretched across space and time, between the nearly forgotten Lake Huron of the Seven Hour Arctic War; it was pulled taut as an elastic band, vibrating, except for certain points along with vibrating guitar string.
+One of these harmonics was where we boarded, but we were soon pulled in every direction.

 Time grew confused.
-Looking from the bridge, we could see the drydocks of Aperture Science at the moment of teleportation, just as the Combine forces closed in from land, sea and air.
-At the same time, we could see the Arctic wastelands, where our friends were fighting to make their way to the protean Borealis; and in addition, glimpses of other worlds, somewhere in the future maybe, or even in the past.
-Alyx grew convinced we were seeing one of the Combine's central staging areas for invading other worlds-such as our own.
-We meanwhile fought a running battle throughout the ship, pursued by Combine forces.
-We struggled to understand our stiuation, and to agree on our course of action.
+From the bridge, we could see the drydocks of Aperture Science at the moment of teleportation, just like the Combine Forces in land, sea and air.
+At the same time, we could see the Arctic wastelands, where our friends were fighting to make their way to the protean Borealis; and in addition, glimpses of other worlds, somewhere in the future perhaps, or even in the past.
+Alyx was convinced we were seeing one of the Combining Central Areas for Invading Other Worlds - such as our own.
+We meanwhile running fought in the ship, pursued by Combine forces.
+We struggled to understand our position, and to agree on our course of action.
 Could we alter the course of the Borealis?
-Should we run it in the Arctic, giving our peers the chance to study it?
+Should we run it around the Arctic, giving our peers the chance to study it?
 Should we destroy it with all hands aboard, our own included?
-It was impossible to hold a coherent thought, given the baffling and paradoxical timeloops, which passed through the ship like bubbles.
-I felt I was going mad, that we all were confronting myriad versions of ourselves, in that ship that was half ghost-ship, half nightmare funhouse.
+The baffling and paradoxical timeloops, which passed through the ship like bubbles.
+I felt I was going mad, that we were all, comparing myriad versions of ourselves, in that ship that was half ghost-ship, half nightmare funhouse.

-What it came down to, at last, was a choice.
-Judith Mossman argued, reasonably, that we should save the Borealis and deliver it to the resistance, that our intelligent peers could study and harness its power.
-But Alyx reminded me to have sworn she would honor her father's demand that we destroy the ship.
+What it was down to, at last, was a choice.
+Judith Mossman argued, reasonably, that we should save the Borealis and deliver it to the resistance, that our intelligent peers might study and harness its power.
+But Alyx reminded me had sworn she would honor her father's demand that we destroy the ship.
 She hatched a plan to set the Borealis to self-destruct, while riding it into the heart of the Combine's invasion nexus.
 Judith and Alyx argued.
-Judith overpowered Alyx and brought the Borealis area, preparing to shut off the Bootstrap Device and settle the ship on the ice.
+Judith overpowered and set up the ship on the ice.
 Then I heard a shot, and Judith fell.
 Alyx had decided for all of us, or her weapon had.
 With Dr. Mossman dead, we were committed to the suicide plunge.
 Grimly, Alyx and I armed the Borealis, creating a time-traveling missile, and steered it for the heart of the Combine's command center.

 Just then, as you have certainly already been foreseen, the Vortigaunts parted their own checkered curtains of reality, reached as they have on previous occasions, plucked me out, and set me aside.
 I barely got to see the fireworks begin.